vishal-ramani/UBI-helm-module-example/documentation/README.md

 You can follow the steps in the [blog post](https://wp.me/paelj4-1yf) to do this.

-Then you should have following folderstructure on on computer:
+Then you should have following folder structure on computer:

 ```sh
 ├── LICENSE